Classification Trees

 HOWEVER, we don’t (and will never) know the true form of \(P(Y = 1 | \boldsymbol{X} = \boldsymbol{x})\)!

-To overcome this issue, we several standard solutions:
+To overcome this issue, we several methods:

 • Classification Trees: Estimate \(P(Y = 1 | \boldsymbol{X} = \boldsymbol{x})\) directly.
 What we will cover today.

-• Ensemble methods and K-Nearest Neighbours: Estimate \(P(Y = 1 | \boldsymbol{X} = \boldsymbol{x})\) directly.
-(If time permits).
+• Ensemble methods: Estimate \(P(Y = 1 | \boldsymbol{X} = \boldsymbol{x})\) directly.
+Later.

-Example 2: Identifying Counterfeit Banknotes
+Example 1: Identifying Counterfeit Banknotes

 Dataset